lnshewmo/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

+Goal: Where vehicle performance is measured as mpg (miles per gallon), can we design a linear model to predict mpg?

 The following metrics were collected on 50 prototype vehicles:
 - vehicle length
 - vehicle weight